 I know you’re concerned it will look bad on your CV.
 Fuck your CV.
 It’s a piece of paper and it should not dictate your life.
 Your happiness should.

 Be confident when you talk about why you want to leave.
 Hiring managers appreciate honesty and they understand that your happiness is important.
 If they don’t, do you really want to work for them?
 It also goes to show that you have values and high standards.
 Not everyone does, so you’re in more demand today than ever before.
 Your current employer will also understand you.
 If not, there’s your confirmation that you made the right decision to move on.

 Unhappy = not growing

 The compound effect is a beast.
 Getting better day after day, even if only by a little bit, yields big results long-term.

 Look, I’m not telling you to go and quit your job today.
 That would be irresponsible.
-You only need to make the decision.
-Start working on a plan and start carrying it out.
+You only need to make the decision and start working on a plan.
 Today!

 Looking for a job while you already have one puts you in a good position.
 Use your current job as leverage.
 You have more negotiating power, because you don’t actually need that new role.
 You want it, but you’re not desperate.

 Quit your job only after you have a written offer in hand.
 Be smart about it.
-The fact that you have children at home who need clothes and food is not a reason for staying unhappy.
+The fact that you have children at home who need clothes and food is not a good reason to stay unhappy.

 Unhappy = not happy

 Are you working to live or living to work?
-It’s a fine distinction, and it's crucial to think about it.
-If you have a passion that you want to cultivate, and are fortunate enough to make a living out of it, that's great.
+It’s a fine distinction.
+If you have a passion that you want to cultivate, and are fortunate enough to make a living out of it, that’s great.